WHO WE ARE

 By Chad Hahn

-Chad Hahn is a technology executive and entrepreneur with 20 years of experience in business development, strategy, and execution of technology-focused initiatives.
+Chad Hahn is a technology executive and entrepreneur with over 25 years of experience in business development, strategy, and execution of technology-focused initiatives.

 Featured insight